njkaiser/nu_jackal_autonav/README.md

 Autonomous Navigation Project
 ==============
-### Using a Clearpath Jackal UGV and the ROS Navigation Stack
+### using a Clearpath Jackal UGV and the ROS Navigation Stack

 #### *Nate Kaiser -- MS in Robotics Winter Quarter Project -- Northwestern University*